work / writing / about / contact / buy my books / home

 The sound of a written interaction being read out loud is the music to which two tango dancers improvise.
 As the dancers' moves are created on the spot, the text echoes an artist's difficut process of making decisions about his work.
 The script is a fictional representation of a real conversation between me and my partner, Milan, who recites his own lines the way I wrote them down.
 The goal is to achieve a sort of tension between various layers of the performance: the moment in which the real conversation happens, the way it is transcribed by me (the only one who has power over what both interpreters say), and the re-materialization of the interaction through movement rather than words - completely out of my or Milan's control.

 The tango dancers are my mum and her dancing partner.
 I chose to perform with my mum because it was she who introduced me to the art of language, first, and to the language of tango, later.
+Read an extract of the script

-work / about / contact / home
+work / writing / about / contact / buy my books / home

 Lecture on Stillness (2024)